 Search engines value things like website speed, and a poor WordPress database will lead to a bad user experience.

 Your website will process data faster after removing any unnecessary data and reducing your database’s size.
-Ultimately, this will boost your user base and conversions.
+Ultimately, wordpress database cleanup will boost your user base and conversions.

 As earlier stated, your WordPress website may be slow due to various reasons, including a bloated database running in the background.
-Here we look at the best practices to optimize your WordPress database.
+Here we look at the best practices to attain WordPress Database Optimization.

 The first step you need to take before you start your WordPress data optimization is to backup your database.
 This way, if something goes wrong in the process, you won’t lose your essential data.